gerlichlab/hicognition/documentation/hugo-site/content/widgets/2d_feature_embedding.md

 ### Sharing

-The sharing controls allows you to select whether all thumbnail representations should share a common color scale or not.
+The sharing controls allow you to select whether all thumbnail representations should share a common color scale or not.

 ![2d feature value scale](/docs/2d_feature_value_scale.png)

 ### Scale

-The scale widget control allows to switch between ICCF values (__I__ teratively __C__ orrected __C__ ontact __F__ requency) and Observer/expected values, which were normalized to the genome-wide, distance dependent decay of contact frequency.
+The scale widget control allows to switch between ICCF values (__I__ teratively __C__ orrected __C__ ontact __F__ requency) and Observer/expected values, which were normalized to the genome-wide distance-dependent decay of contact frequency.

 ### Transform

-The transform widget control allows you select whether the values displayed in the thumbnails should be log-transformed or not.
+The transform widget control allows you to select whether the values displayed in the thumbnails should be log-transformed or not.

 ### Neighborhood size